Haizzz/thread6/README.md

 Simple parallel processing interface for python

 ## Why
-Python's built in parallel processing and threading library are pretty simple to implement but sometimes you just want to chuck data at a function and make it run faster
+Python's built in parallel processing and threading library is pretty simple to implement but sometimes you just want to chuck data at a function and make it run faster

 ## Requirements
 Python 3+